Alex-Genovese/floatversion/README.md

 Make sure that it has execute permissions `sudo chmod +x /usr/bin/floatversion`

+The standalone may be used by non-bash shells but Bash must be present on the system.

-The following simple wrapper can be used to call an includes folder full script:
+The following simple wrapper can be used in Bash to call an includes folder full script:

 ```bash
 ExampleProgFolder="/usr/share/my-prog/utils"